mvpatel2000/Battlecode2021/README.md

-# Battlecode 2021 Scaffold
+# Smite Battlecode 2021

-This is the Battlecode 2021 scaffold, containing an `examplefuncsplayer`.
-Read https://2021.battlecode.org/getting-started!
+This is team Smite's Battlecode 2021 repository.

 ### Project Structure